qimcis/qimcis/README.md

-I'm Chi, I'm passionate about building projects that I believe in.
+I'm Chi, I'm passionate about working on projects that I believe in.

 Currently Founding Engineer @ Clover Labs